zikula/core/src/docs/Api/BlockFactoryApi.md

 classname: \Zikula\BlocksModule\Api\BlockFactoryApi

-service id = "zikula_blocks_module.api.block_factory"

-The BlockFactoryApi helps with the instantiation of Blocks.
+The BlockFactoryApi helps with the instantiation of blocks.

 The class makes the following methods available: